canriquez/100-days-of-code/r1-log.md

 ##R1D86

 **Twitter:RD86.
-More work on porfolio.
-Going full mobile first.
-Working on media queries for big screens and adjusting responsiveness for first two sections.Really enjoying this moment @microverseinc. #mobilefirst #fullstack #web #development #Rails #100DaysOfCode
+More work on my portfolio.
+Going full mobile-first.
+Working on media queries for big screens and adjusting responsiveness for the first two sections.
+Really enjoying this moment @microverseinc. #mobilefirst #fullstack #web #development #Rails #100DaysOfCode

 ##R1D85